Title I Programming

-Currently, Cave Hill, Ella Lewis, Mountain View and Peninsula Schools meet the Title I eligibility requirements in RSU 24.
-These schools have been identified by the federal government as Targeted Assistance Schools.
-Students in grades one through eight are eligible for reading, writing and mathematics.
+Currently, Cave Hill, Ella Lewis, Mountain View and Peninsula Schools meet the Title I School Wide eligibility requirements in RSU 24.
+All students in grades K through eight are able to access interventions in reading, writing and mathematics.
 Individual and/or small group instruction will be given to students who have the most significant academic gaps.

 How are students selected?

-The district uses multiple criteria to identify students who may be eligible for reading, writing, or math support services.
+The district uses multiple criteria to determine which student may need additional support in reading, writing, or mathematics.